DESIGNING YOUR MIXED METHODS RESEARCH PROJECT:

 This 3-day intensive workshop was created for individuals who wish to design or analyze a mixed methods research project using qualitative and quantitative methods.
 Participants will complete the workshop with a personalized design and implementation plan for their projects.

-If you have inquiries prior to registration, please email Ana Mezynski and Ashley Duby firstname.lastname@example.org
+To be added to the waitlist, please email Ana Mezynski and Ashley Duby

 Laura Damschroder, MS, MPH

-Laura Damschroder is an implementation researcher with the Veterans Affairs Center for Clinical Management Research in Ann Arbor, Michigan.
-She also has her own consulting company, Implementation Pathways, LLC, through which she collaborates on many publicly-funded research projects.
-Ms. Damschroder is an international leader in advancing the science of implementation and is lead developer of the Consolidated Framework for Implementation Research (CFIR).
-She has been a visiting scholar to many institutions around the world, led national workshops, and actively mentors researchers interested in conducting implementation research.
+Laura Damschroder is an implementation researcher with her own consulting company, Implementation Pathways, LLC, through which she collaborates on many publicly-funded research projects.
+She is also a research investigator with Veterans Affairs Center for Clinical Management Research in Ann Arbor, Michigan.
+Ms. Damschroder is an international leader in advancing the science of implementation and is lead developer of the Consolidated Framework for Implementation Research (CFIR), one of the most widely cited peer-reviewed articles in implementation science (you can visit www.CFIRGuide.org technical assistance website for more information).
+She has been a visiting scholar to many institutions around the world, led workshops nationally and internationally, and actively mentors researchers interested in conducting implementation research.

 Who Should Attend: